ghoomfrog/silili/README.md

 The syllable structure is (C(C))V(V)(C(C)), with an ultimate structure of CCVVCC.

-Duplicate vowels within the same syllable aren't allowed (e.g. *ii*).
+Duplicate vowels within the same syllable aren't allowed (e.g. *aa*).
+Onomatopoeias and emphasis are the only exception to this rule.

 # Grammar